Yosemite National Park's Half Dome welcomes seasoned hikers to its summit

 Visit Mariposa Grove or any of the sequoia groves to see the ancient sequoias

-Yosemite National Park has almost everything a nature lover could desire: Glorious waterfalls, spectacular meadows and valleys, groves of ancient sequoias and the wildlife that call the park home.
+Yosemite National Park has almost everything a nature lover could desire in an outdoor destination: Glorious waterfalls, spectacular meadows and valleys, groves of ancient sequoias and the wildlife that call the park home.

 Of course, Half Dome looms large for visitors.